jei3m/FreeCodeCamp-Learning/README.md

     - Completed: Survey Form
     - Completed: Learn the CSS Box Model by Building a Rothko Painting
     - Completed: Learn the CSS Flexbox by Building a Photo Gallery

+- **March 6, 2025**
+    - Completed: Learn Typography by Building a Nutrition Label
+    - Completed: Learn Accessibility by Building a Quiz